"Waste no more time arguing about what a good man should be. Be one."

 There is another way of getting at the problem here.
 Many accounts of manhood want to treat Jesus as the ideal "blessed man," but they start with the cross rather than creation.
 Again, the same kinds of problems crop up as when the resurrection gets sidelined.
 This is actually same problem, just analyzed from a different angle.
 If the ministry and mission of Jesus is detached from creation, we will fail to see how he is the one who (with the help of his bride) fulfills the original creation mandate, to take dominion and subdue the earth, and to multiply and fill the earth.
 Yet, the NT repeatedly shows us this is precisely what Jesus does (e.g., 1 Cor.
 15:20-28).
 The work of Christ, and therefore the manliness of Christ, has to be understood in light of the original mandate God gave to mankind.
 Jesus is our model of manhood precisely because he fulfills this mandate to rule and multiply.
 He came to take dominion.
 And that is precisely what he doing.

 This more comprehensive vision of Jesus' manhood allows us to understand a number of other things as well.
 For example, it helps us see what a travesty it is that the American evangelical church's culture has been largely feminized.
 We see this in programs that are created largely to suit the felt needs and desires of women, who are often trying to compensate for men who are either missing or failing their families.
 We see it in the move away from liturgy and into sentimental, highly emotionalized worship and music.
 The reality is that the church's traditional liturgy is very martial.
 There is nothing analogous to liturgy in the feminine domain; it is a specially masculine endeavor, with its practices most closely paralleled in the marches and chants of the military.
 Indeed, the church's culture is patriarchal, as it is ruled by spiritual "fathers" who oversee the household of faith.
-The culture of the church should not be feminized nor androgynous.
-It should reflect its masculine leadership -- and in doing so, the church actually becomes a very warm and welcoming place for women and children who have the security of knowing they are shepherded by strong, competent, faithful men.
-Men who become elders take the house-building and house-defending skills they have learned in the training ground of their own homes and apply them to the wider context of the congregation.
+The culture of the church should not be feminized nor androgynous; while the church is the bride of Christ, and this certainly has implications for how we view the ministry of the church, if she is submissive to her husband, she will only have men in offices of public rule and teaching (1 Tim.
+2:9ff).
+The church's ethos should reflect its masculine leadership -- and in doing so, the church actually becomes a very warm and welcoming place for women and children who have the security of knowing they are shepherded by strong, competent, faithful men.
+Men who become elders take the house-building and house-defending skills they have learned in the training ground of their own homes and apply them to the wider context of the congregation (1 Tim.
+3).
 Just one more example: preaching should have a decisively masculine quality.
 God wants his Word publicly proclaimed through a man's voice, which is naturally more powerful and authoritative than a woman's voice.
 Men and women communicate differently.
 Men are more direct and commanding; women tend to turn statements into questions, as if they’re hunting for agreeableness.
 Preaching should reflect masculine communication norms; it should be decisive proclamation.
 And so on.
 Again, the church’s culture should not be androgynous or effeminate; it should reflect the masculinity of its leadership.
 The church is a patriarchy - there’s no getting around that.
 And if the church has any interest in reaching men, this patriarchal order in the church will be affirmed because if men are made to choose between being Christian and being masculine, they will all too often choose masculine unbelief over effeminate faith.

 But here's the real issue with "servant leadership."
 Under this model, anytime a husband does not let the wife have her way, he can be accused of failing to serve her.
 And so practically, the marriage becomes no different from an egalitarian or feminist marriage where the woman runs the show.
 The man is only "allowed" to use his authority in ways that have his wife's permission, whether explicit or implicit.
 He is only "allowed" to use his authority in ways his wife approves of which means he has no authority at all.
 Instead, her emotions and felt needs come to rule the marriage.
 If the husband and wife disagree, the only way forward is for him to give in because otherwise he would become a tyrannical patriarch, forcing his own will on her rather than serving her.
 Jesus would (presumably) give the wife what she wants, so the husband should too.
 If Jesus died for his bride, how can any husband refuse to give his wife what she desires?
 How can he say "No, honey, we're not going to do that," when he is supposed to serve her?
 Thus, servant leadership morphs into subservience; the head becomes the helper and the helper the head.
 This is Satanic role reversal accomplished in the name of Scripture.